MariaDB vs Postgres

 Read: MariaDB Select Statement

-In this sub-topic, we will discuss the memory usage of both MariaDB and Postgresql and it is explained below as a difference.
+In this subtopic, we will discuss the memory usage of MariaDB and PostgreSQL, which is explained below as a difference.

-Another major difference between MariaDB and Postgresql is system size and partitioning.
-Based on the system, the MariaDB system is smaller than the Postgresql system based on the OS versions.
-The memory allocation is shorter in MariaDB and the database is also lighter than the Postgresql database.
+Another significant difference between MariaDB and PostgreSQL is system size and partitioning.
+Based on the system, the MariaDB system is smaller than the PostgreSQL system based on the OS versions.
+The memory allocation is shorter in MariaDB, and the database is lighter than the PostgreSQL database.

-If we compare based on partitioning in between MariaDB and Postgresql then the MariaDB database uses various partitioning techniques whereas the Postgresql there is no partitioning.
+If we compare MariaDB and PostgreSQL based on partitioning, then the MariaDB database uses various partitioning techniques, whereas PostgreSQL does not have partitioning.

 Read: MariaDB Rename Table